 The Philippine crocodile is nationally protected by law since 2001 (Republic Act 9147: the Wildlife Act).
-Killing a Philippine crocodile carries a minimum penalty of six years imprisonment and/or a fine of 100,000 Pesos (approx. \$US2500).
+Killing a Philippine crocodile carries a minimum penalty of six years imprisonment and/or a fine of 100,000 Pesos (approx.

+\$US2500).
 The protection of crocodiles and conservation of their habitat is the responsibility of the Protected Areas and Wildlife Bureau (PAWB) of the Department of Environment and Natural Resources (DENR).
-A National Philippine Crocodile Recovery Team was established in 2000 (Banks 2000a) consisting of scientists, Government representatives and representatives of two foreign captive breeding programs in Melbourne Zoo and Gladys Porter Zoo.
+A National Philippine Crocodile Recovery Team (PCNRT) was established in 2000 (Banks 2000a) consisting of scientists, Government representatives and representatives of two foreign captive breeding programs in Melbourne Zoo and Gladys Porter Zoo.
 A National Recovery Strategy was published in 2000 (Banks 2000b) and updated in 2005 (Banks 2005).
 A national forum on crocodiles in the Philippines was held in February 2007 (Anon 2007; Ross 2008).
+In 2015, the PCNRT was reconstituted to be known as the National Committee for the Conservation of Crocodiles (NCCC).
+The national recovery strategy for the C. mindorensis was revised and forms part of the Conservation and Management Plan for the Crocodile Species in the Philippines.
+A 2nd Forum on Crocodiles in the Philippines was held in March 2019 (Manalo and Mercado 2019).